mozilla-services/heka/docs/source/installing.rst

 ===========

 `hekad` requires a Go work environment to be setup for the binary to be built; this task is automated by the build process.
+The build script will override the Go environment for the shell window it is executed in.
+This creates an isolated environment that is intended specifically for building and developing Heka.
+The build script should be be run every time a new shell is opened for Heka development to ensure the correct dependencies are found and being used.
 To create a working `hekad` binary for your platform you'll need to install some prerequisites.
 Many of these are standard on modern Unix distributions and all are available for installation on Windows systems.

 Prerequisites (all systems):